Oliver Morosco

 Oliver Morosco (June 20, 1875 – August 25, 1945) was an American theatrical producer, director, writer, film producer, and theater owner.
 He owned the Morosco Photoplay Company.
 He brought many of his theater actors to the screen.
 Frank A. Garbutt was in charge of the film business.
-The company was merged with Adolph Zukor's Famous Players-Lasky Corporation in 1916.
+The company was merged with Adolph Zukor's Famous Players–Lasky Corporation in 1916.

 Biography

 He was born Oliver Mitchell in Logan, Utah, to John Leslie Mitchell and Esmah Badure Montrose.
 The Mitchells divorced, and Esmah Mitchell took her two sons to California, eventually arriving in San Francisco.
 At the age of six, Oliver and his brother Leslie, three years his elder, were hired by Walter M. Morosco (1846–1901) to perform in his acrobatic troupe, the Royal Russian Circus, then a regular attraction at Woodward's Gardens, a popular San Francisco amusement park.

-Walter Morosco made an arrangement with Esmah Mitchell to become the foster father of her sons and to give them his name.
-He was a theatrical impresario as well as an acrobat, and operated Morosco's Grand Opera House, one of San Francisco's leading theaters.
+Walter M. Morosco made an arrangement with Esmah Montrose Mitchell to become the foster father of her sons, and to give them his name.
+He was a theatrical impresario as well as an acrobat, and owned and operated Morosco's Grand Opera House, one of San Francisco's leading theaters.
 When Oliver was a teenager, his foster father took over operation of another San Francisco venue, the Amphitheater, and of The Auditorium at San Jose, California, and made Oliver the manager of both houses.

 In 1899, Oliver Morosco moved to Los Angeles to begin his independent career as a theatrical impresario.
 He took over the lease on the troubled Burbank Theatre and soon made it a success with a series of stock companies and shows featuring the popular actors of the day.
 Such stars as Wilton Lackaye, Richard Bennett, Edgar Selwyn, and Margaret Illington appeared at the Burbank Theatre.
 A number of original plays were first mounted at the Burbank and later performed in New York City.
 These included "The Rose of the Rancho" by Richard Walton Tully, and actor-playwright Edgar Selwyn's "The Country Boy" and "The Arab."